openrepair/data/quests/batteries/README.md

-# BattCat: A quest for fault types and next steps
+# BattCat: A quest for barriers to repair and next steps

 ## What is this?